 Majordomo is an email list manager developed by Brent Chapman of Great Circle Associates.
 It is written in Perl and works in conjunction with sendmail on UNIX and other operating systems.
 How do I get started using Majordomo?
 If you requested a digest when you requested Majordomo with your web host, you are set up with […]

-The Apache web server has a number of configuration options that are available to the server administrator.
-In a shared hosting environment, you don’t have access to the main Apache configuration so you’re stuck with the default configuration.
-However, it is possible to override some of the default settings by creating (or editing) a file […]
+The Apache web server has some configuration options that are available to the server administrator.
+In a shared hosting environment, you don’t have access to the main Apache configuration, so you’re stuck with the default settings.
+However, it is possible to override some of the default settings by creating (or editing) a file named .htaccess.
+This […]

 We offer hosting accounts utilizing one of two possible web control panels.
 The basic functionality of each control panel is essentially identical, although they differ in layout and terminology.